 Changing How We Grow

 Chi Botanic is making high value plant products in a new way - plant cell cultures.
 Traditional agriculture is inadequate to sustainably meet the demand of a world population expected to grow 40% in the next 30 years.
 Today, an increasing number of plant products are made from a small portion of a plant or from plants that grow incredibly slow.
-Growing low-efficiency natural products not only makes them very expensive and unscalable.
-It also squanders available land and resources like energy and fresh water, while increasing the negative impacts caused by fertilizers, herbicides, and pesticides.
+Growing low-efficiency natural products not only makes them very expensive and unscalable, it also squanders available land and resources like energy and fresh water, while increasing the negative impacts caused by fertilizers, herbicides, and pesticides.
 Simultaneously, there is an ongoing explosion in demand for natural plant products across numerous industries.
 Our plant cell cultures can be grown under controlled conditions extremely efficiently and untethered from geography, climate, or season at a lower cost to both the environment and the end-consumer.
 We call it "nanoponics" and invite you join us to change how we grow.